 The duration of spousal maintenance depends upon the length of the marriage.
 For couples married for more than 20 years, there are no set requirements that the court must follow for determining the duration of a maintenance award.

 While spousal maintenance is not an issue in all Cook County divorces, many divorce cases in Chicagoland involve one of the spouses seeking spousal maintenance.
 If you have questions about obtaining spousal maintenance or your spousal support obligations under Illinois law, an experienced Cook County spousal maintenance attorney at our firm can speak with you today.
-Contact the Arami Law Office for assistance with your alimony questions and any other legal matters arising in your Cook County divorce.
+Contact Arami Law, Inc. for assistance with your alimony questions and any other legal matters arising in your Cook County divorce.